mehulagg/gitlab/doc/operations/incident_management/integrations.md

 ### Webhook URLs

 Webhook URLs for Alert Integrations are read-only and will be generated once the integration is saved for the first time.
-It includes a name segment as well as a generated id.
+It includes a name segment as well as a generated ID.

 ![Webhook URL](img/alert_integration_url_v13_10.png)